amazon-connect/amazon-connect-streams/Documentation.md

 ```

 This will generate a file called `connect-streams-${VERSION}.js`, this is the full
-Connect Streams API which you will want to include in your page.
+Amazon Connect Streams API which you will want to include in your page.
 You can serve
 `connect-streams-${VERSION}.js` with your web application.

 ## Initialization